sarevok89/CSV-Report-Processing/README.md

 # CSV-Report-Processing
-## Check Python Intern Task - `Python Intern Task - CSV Report Processing.md` for task description
+## Check Python Intern Task - `Task description.md` for task description

 Loads csv file and process the data using pandas and pycountry modules.
 At the end it creates new csv file with processed data.